 The Primary Section is an exciting place to work!
 We are looking at increasing numbers in the next few years.
 If you would like to be part of these exciting times, we look forward to receiving your application.
 Our teachers are flexible, enthusiastic, motivated, excellent communicators and always willing to go the extra mile (see attached teacher profile).
 We are committed to educating the whole child and are not simply a results factory.

-We are looking for teachers with good knowledge of the Primary curriculum.
+We are looking for Primary teachers with good knowledge of the English National Curriculum.
 A minimum of two years’ teaching experience is desirable, although we do offer NQT training for exceptional applicants.
-See attached file for details of our full benefits package.

 We are committed to Continuous Professional Development for all our teachers and place great importance in recruiting teachers who ‘fit’ into our team.
 Our Year 9 students created a video to convince you!
 (HERE).